chathuranga-jayanath-99/flower-exchange-cpp/README.md

 ## Execute

-1. Move inside the `src` directory.
-2. Then execute the command `make run`.
+2. Execute the command `make run`.
 3. It will open 2 terminals one for Trader Application and another for Exchange Application.
 4. Go to Trader Application and provide the input filename (file must be available in the `inputs` directory), you need to open.
 5. The it will start sending data to Exchange Application.